-- With the blade tensioned adequately (see Changing Saw Blades p.
-24), adjust the blade trunnion by loosening the large wing nut, and adjust the table so that it is exactly 90° to the blade.
-Use a good quality engineers square or other measuring device for accuracy. - Lock off the trunnion, and with a Phillips head screwdriver, adjust the red trunnion dial indicator as necessary, so it reads ZERO.
+- 1. With the blade tensioned adequately (see Changing Saw Blades p.
+25), adjust the blade trunnion by loosening the large wing nut, and adjust the table so that it is exactly 90° to the blade.
+Use a good quality engineers square or other measuring device for accuracy. - 2.
+Lock off the trunnion, and with a Phillips head screwdriver, adjust the trunnion arrow indicator as necessary, so it reads ZERO.
+Fig. D

-E. SETTING BLADE FENCE FOR PARALLEL
+E. SETTING FENCE PARALLEL TO BLADE